NilsRo/OctoPrint-SlicerEstimator/README.md

 ![](images/Settings_Metadata.png)

 ## API - for other plugin developers
-Metadata stored can be easily used by other plugins calling get_addtional_metadata function.
-A dictionary with key "slicer" is added to the file metadata containing a simple dictionary.
+Metadata stored can be easily used by other plugins.
+[An API description is available here](API_DOC.md).

-For example:

-    self._file_manager._storage_managers["local"].get_additional_metadata(<path of the file>,"slicer");

 ## Slicers supported